 Image courtesy of freedooom at FreeDigitalPhotos.net

-Direct application link (You have to have an existing relationship with US Bank in order to apply.
+The card now pays us commission if you apply through the site.
+(You have to have an existing relationship with US Bank in order to apply.
 An eligible U.S. Bank account relationship is defined as: Checking or Savings account, Certificate of Deposit, Mortgage, Home Equity Loan, Home Equity Line of Credit, Auto/Boat/RV Loan, Personal Loans and Lines, Private Banking account or Consumer Credit Card issued by U.S. Bank.)

 If you redeem points toward travel, you’ll get $1075 in value in exchange for paying $400, or potential $675 in profit.
 Of course, I’m assuming you would pay cash otherwise.
 You’ll do even better if you take advantage of $100 credit towards Global Entry, as well as four complimentary Priority Pass airline lounge entries (for you and one guest).
 In short, for savvy miles and points enthusiasts, the bonus is a no-brainer.
 For frequent travelers, it may be worth it to keep it long-term for 3X points it gives on travel purchases.